-I have had an alarming number of emails that asked similar questions about quick weight loss through diets, diet pills, or profuse sweating.
-Here is one email question that I would like to discuss in order for others to understand the facts and the myths of healthy weight loss.
+I have had an alarming number of emails that asked similar questions about quick weight loss through diets, diet pills or profuse sweating.
+Here is one email question that I would like to discuss in order for others to understand the facts and myths of healthy weight loss.

 "I was looking at your website on how to lose weight.
 I have been running with a sauna suit to lose weight and want to lose about 20 pounds in 2 weeks.
 Is that even possible?"

-The remaining focus of this article are the myths of weight loss and a discussion on how to lose weight, keep it off, and get healthier at the same time.
+Here are some myths of weight loss and a discussion on how to lose weight, keep it off and get healthier at the same time.

-In fact, your body needs water in order to burn fat.
-Sweat too much water out and your body will first have to make adjustments for its dehydration by retaining water and fat.
+Your body needs water to burn fat.
+Sweat too much water out, and your body will first have to make adjustments for its dehydration by retaining water and fat.

 Fad diets are popular because they promise rapid weight loss.
-However, fad diets or crash diets do not allow the body to burn fat calories as you would think, they actually produce a net loss of lean muscle mass, water, and stored energy.
+However, fad or crash diets do not allow the body to burn fat calories as you would think.
+They actually produce a net loss of lean muscle mass, water and stored energy.
 As a result, most people on such diets become tired and have a hard time finding the energy they need to exercise.

-You have to burn calories through cardiovascular activity such as walking, running, biking, swimming or even household chores.
+You have to burn calories through cardiovascular activity, such as walking, running, biking, swimming or even household chores.
 Lifting weights or doing calisthenics burns calories and spikes your metabolism to build lean muscle and stronger bones.
-You may not see a weight loss immediately, but you will see inches lost, because muscles takes up less space than fat and weigh more.
-But, the more muscle you have, the more calories you burn at rest.
+You may not see a weight loss immediately, but you will see inches lost, because muscles take up less space than fat and weigh more.
+But the more muscle you have, the more calories you burn at rest.